aprbw/OoD_Electricity_Forecasting_during_COVID-19/README.md

 This is a follow up paper on our previous work: Continually learning out-of-distribution spatiotemporal data for robust energy forecasting.
 In **ECML PKDD ADS 2023**. https://arxiv.org/abs/2306.06385

+# Results

 This repo contains the complete results, while the paper only contains some selection of the results.
+This also includes perfomrnace during the training and validation sets, and as well as the standard deviations for all results.

+Exponential smooting is not included as it is exactly the same as `CopyLastHour`.

+# Data and code.

 Unfortunately, the data and the code are private and cannot be published.
 This might change in the future.
 [Written on 2023 09 18]